pvilla/3DCycleGaN/README.md

 You can also change the or add the loss functions by providing a list of loss functions to the argument `lossFuncs_G_A`.

-We also provided a ##experimental## dynamic hyperparameter optimization tool, that can be activated with `HPoptimizer = True`.
+We also provided a **experimental** dynamic hyperparameter optimization tool, that can be activated with `HPoptimizer = True`.
 The function detects possible flaws in the optimization, falls back 200 optimization steps and tries again with modified hyperparameters.
-This can reduce the need for human interventions.
+This **may** reduce the need for human interventions.

 ### ... change the training datasets?
 If you want to use 3D CycleGAN to enhance your own 3D datasets, you will have to prepare the data in the following way:
 1. crop the dataset to a relevant region of interest.
-2. normalize the dataset by standardization. e.g.
+2. normalize the dataset by standardization, e.g.

 ```
 x_norm = ((x-np.mean(x))/np.std(x))
 ```
-3. save the dataset in an .h5 file.
+3. save the dataset in an [.h5 file](https://docs.h5py.org/).
 The dataset name should be `data` with dtype `float32` or `float16`.

-4. in the `dataset` folder, create a .json file where you specify the dataset locations for train-set and validation-set.
+4. in the `dataset` folder, create a .json file where you specify the dataset locations for train-set and validation-set, e.g.

 ```
 {